Diving on the Great Barrier Reef

 During the night dive, the moment you shine your torch on a particularly interesting subject, perhaps a small fish, it disappears in the blink of an eye as a trevally or red bass zooms in to turn the brightly lit fish into an easy dinner.
 The entertainment value of 'targeting' the next tidbit for a marauding trevally quickly wears off.
 With a little care you can still see all of the marine life without putting them in the spotlight, and consequently on the menu.

-Night dives at Challenger Bay offers you plenty of other action though, and you will see hunting lion fish, large marbled moray eels, pufferfish and parrotfish in their mucus sacks.
+Night dives at Challenger Bay offers you plenty of other action though, and you will see lion fish hunting, large marbled moray eels, pufferfish and parrotfish in their mucus sacks.
 You'll also find loads of macro action as you explore the nooks and crannies of the reef, with banded cleaner shrimps and colourful nudibranchs dotting the coral.
 You may see some that you have not seen before which will send you scurrying to the diving boat's marine library to identify the likes of Robo's Chromodoris or Gabriel's Tambja.

 Care must be taken since there are some unruly tangles of staghorn which you could easily swim into when scouring the sea bed or if you've been marvelling at something like a burrowing sea cucumber.
 On your ascent back to the dive boat, look out for schools of batfish, up to about 20 in number, which can keep you company on your safety stop.